A French program with a first language approach – Preschool to Grade 8

 Creating an interesting and interactive environment is part of an approach which inspires Fern Hill students to speak French confidently beyond the classroom.
 Their success is demonstrated each Wednesday when Morning Assembly is conducted in French.
 On these mornings, students, staff, and parents are challenged to use their French together.

-Our youngest students enjoy their daily language classes at a point when foreign-language acquisition mirrors their native language development.
-These early skills are honed through the older grades.
+Our youngest students enjoy our introduction to French as they are at the point when foreign-language acquisition mirrors their native language development.
+These early skills are honed as they continue through the older grades.
 Students who show an affinity for the language can work ahead and by Grade 8, they are ready to take an accredited Grade 9 French (FSF1D – Academic Core French) course.
 This is one of 18 compulsory credits needed to graduate from Ontario high schools.

 The benefits of second-language learning are significant